 Plastic bag ban — for retailers

-The plastic shopping bag ban applies to all retailers in Queensland for in-store and online sales from 1 July 2018.
+The plastic shopping bag ban applies to all retailers in Queensland for in-store and online sales.

 The Waste Reduction and Recycling Amendment Act 2017 defines a retailer as “a person who sells goods in trade or commerce”.
 Supermarkets, greengrocers, bakeries, chemists, restaurants and clothes stores, as well as market-stall holders and organisations which supply plastic shopping bags, are included in the ban.